 Did you and Kenny already know each other?
 Had you met in person before you got the job?

 Yes and yes!
 In 2015 Kenny created a shorter work called “The Architect” and he licensed my piece “Architect of the Mind” to use as part of that work.
 When Northern Ballet was at the Linbury at Royal Opera House performing it, I made the trip to London to see it.
-I met Kenny before the show and we hung out and chatted for an hour or so.
+I met Kenny before the show and we hung out and chatted for a bit.
 I loved his work.
 I remember one review saying that the piece felt “beautiful and desperate and urgent” – and it was just breathtaking.
 But I got a great vibe from him: he was so upbeat and positive and excited about what he had done.
 He definitely made an impression.
-6 months later I was in London for a few meetings and he emailed asking if I had time to meet for a drink because he wanted to chat with me about an upcoming project.
+6 months later I was in London and he emailed asking if I had time to meet for a drink because he wanted to chat with me about an upcoming project.
 I thought that he might just want to license more music for something new, but that upcoming project turned out to be the full-length “Casanova” and he asked if I’d write the original score for it.

 You’ve never written a ballet before: how did you get the job?
 Wasn’t that a little bit risky on Kenny’s part?